 OPEN AIR CINEMAS

 Need a plan for a summer’s evening in London?
 The open air cinemas in the city are a great choice, especially for Date Night or a fun movie night with friends.
-Head to the Rooftop Film Club which has two locations in London including Bussey Building in Peckham and the Hoxton in Shoreditch which are both located on the rooftop.
-The Rooftop Film Club shows all the latest films as well as the much-loved classics and legendary chick flicks.
-You can see what’s on here .
+The Rooftop Film Club has finally reopened in locations across London including Bussey Building in Peckham and Roof East in Stratford which are both located on the rooftop.
+Here you can watch all the latest films as well as the much-loved classics and legendary chick flicks surrounded by the warm evening air from a summer rooftop in London.
 Grab a deck chair, sip on some cocktails and enjoy a great film.

 LONDON'S BEST ICE CREAM SPOTS